Skip to main content

 Sexual Misconduct Abroad

-Sexual harassment includes unwelcome sexual advances, requests for sexual favors and other physical or verbal conduct of a sexual nature, including sexual violence.
-Ohio State is committed to providing a living and study environment free from sexual harassment.
-Cultural norms surrounding gender roles and expectations are often different than those in the United States, and harassment may be particularly difficult to identify abroad.
+Ohio State is committed to providing a living and study environment free from discrimination, harassment, and sexual misconduct.
+Other countries’ cultural norms surrounding gender roles and expectations are often different than those in the United States, and harassment may be particularly difficult to identify abroad.
 However, cultural sensitivity does not mean that you need to submit to behaviors that make you feel unsafe or uncomfortable.
 Educating yourself about sexual harassment, violence and gender dynamics abroad can empower you to engage in a safe international experience.
 Follow these guidelines:

 • Become educated beforehand about gender roles in the country you will be visiting.